 Grace nodded.
 “Yes, sir.”
-She immediately went around to the Inquisitors still standing, delivering orders with well-trained efficiency.
+She immediately went around to the Investigators still standing, delivering orders with well-trained efficiency.

-Jacob found a chair and sat, staying close to his Inquisitors, ready to aid wherever he may be needed.
+Jacob found a chair and sat, staying close to his Investigators, ready to aid wherever he may be needed.

 For the time being, at least, he couldn’t look into the new question Blaise had brought up.
 But the name remained, and Jacob would never forget it.